 Jesus taught that such end times began with the generation that stood before him two millennia ago.
 Since the start of the Church, many local congregations have gathered members around them who formally agree to only teach and support the specific beliefs of those leaders.
 Only those who sign on the dotted line are allowed to teach or participate in an influential way, and thereby fulfill this prophecy of forcing a new and exclusive membership based on their myths rather than remaining submissive to the Spirit-established membership of all those who believe in Jesus.

 Scripture declares of such leaders, who insist on membership allegiance to what they teach, that they want to boast in your flesh—they want to brag about numbers and give the impression of agreement, by screening out all who might shed light on their ungodly actions.
-They want to “alienate” you from other believers in neighboring churches, “so that you may be zealous for them” (Gal 4:17).
+They want to “alienate” you from other believers in neighboring churches, so that you may be more zealous for those in your own self-selected group.
 They are gate-keepers of private doctrines, rather than shepherds of biblical truth.

 Membership is a statement of submission.
 That is why God restricts believers to joining under one Master.
 “You cannot serve two masters.”
 We are told that God simply will not allow or support a person or group that tries to promote dual membership by submitting under masters that are not in complete alignment with God.
 As much as every church wants to say they are following God, there cannot be a separately identifiable method of membership from that Spirit-caused identification with Jesus through a personal profession of faith declared openly by baptism.